huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_vpc_channel.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to create the APIG application resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the VPC channel resource.
   If omitted, the provider-level region will be used.
   Changing this will create a new VPC channel resource.